Loans can be used to “pay fixed debts, payroll, accounts payable, and other bills that can’t be paid because of the disaster’s impact.”

 Loan amounts for PPP loans are 2.5 times your business’s average monthly payroll costs, up to $10 million.
 This includes the sum of payments like:

 The total sum of payroll costs, mortgage interest payments, rent, and utilities incurred or paid by the borrower in the first 24 weeks of the loan term, beginning on the origination date.
 60% of the loan must be used toward payroll for the loan to be eligible for forgiveness.

 Loan forgiveness is designed to incentivize businesses to keep on employees, hence why they’re called payroll protection plan loans.
 The amount forgiven will change if you have laid off employees or reduced individual pay beyond 25% for any employee between February 15, 2020, and June 30, 2020.
 Important to note: furloughed employees are included in this provision.

 If you laid off employees due to coronavirus between February 15, 2020, and April 26, 2020, and you rehire them before June 30, 2020, those changes will not be counted.

 Any portion of the loan that is forgiven is excluded from taxable income.

-These loans are the traditional disaster-relief SBA loans.
-They are similar to traditional SBA loans (like the SBA 7(a) loan) and follow a more traditional SBA loan process.
-That means higher requirements and a longer wait period before receiving funds.
-Because time is of the essence for small businesses right now, you can now receive a loan advance up to $10,000 for an EIDL.
+EIDLs are the traditional disaster-relief SBA loans.
+They are similar to traditional SBA loans (like the SBA 7(a) loan) and follow a more traditional SBA loan process—that means higher requirements and a longer wait period before receiving funds.

 The SBA Debt Relief program provides financial support through the SBA 7(a) program.